mattmakai/fullstackpython.com/content/pages/07-web-development/31-aws-lambda.markdown

 <a href="https://aws.amazon.com/lambda/" style="border:none"><img src="/img/logos/aws-lambda.jpg" width="100%" alt="AWS Lambda logo." class="technical-diagram" style="border-radius:6px"></a>

 ## Why is Lambda useful?
 Lambda is often used as a "serverless" compute architecture, which allows developers to upload their Python code instead of spinning and configuring servers, deploying their code and scaling based on traffic.

 ## Python on AWS Lambda
-Lambda only had support for JavaScript when it was first released in late 2014.
+Lambda only had support for JavaScript, specifically Node.JS, when it was first released in late 2014.
 Python 2 developers were welcomed to the platform less than a year after its release, in October 2015.
-Now that Lambda has support for both Python 2.7 and 3.6
+Lambda now has support for both Python 2.7 and 3.6.

 ### Python-specific AWS Lambda resources